 ★ How long does a refund take?

-This depends on which payment method you chose.
-But it usually takes a maximum of 14 days, from the day we get your return.
-Also, keep in mind that we make a deduction of 5 Euro for the return shipping.
-In the event of a broken product, you don't pay any shipping.
+This depends on which payment method you choose.
+But it usually takes a maximum of 14 days from the day we get your return.
+Also, keep in mind that we deduct 5 Euro for the return shipping.
+In the event of a broken product, you don't pay for any shipping.

 ★ Do you work with affiliates?